GearHost/Docs/teams.md

 ![step4]

-3. Select the Team Tab
+3 .
+Select the Team Tab

 ![step2]

-4. Select Invite members
+4 .
+Select Invite members

 ![step3]

-5. Members will find their invite in their email
+5 .
+Members will find their invite in their email

+##I have been invited to a team- how do I access my team?

+1. In your email you will have a confirmation link to activate the team
+2. Once you have followed the link you can access your teams by selecting the settings menu
+3. Select the Teams Tab
+4. Select "Join"